For the FDA/CDRH

 Details about what lasers should have the label, and about the exact wording, can be worked out.
 As of August 2009, ILDA is working on a formal proposal to CDRH.
 Ideally, the label idea will first be implemented as guidance, in the form of a “Laser Notice” recommendation to laser manufacturers and sellers.
 If the label becomes widespread and helps reduce the number of incidents, this would be great.
 But if manufacturers and sellers resist a voluntary approach, then CDRH should begin rulemaking proceedings, to make such a label mandatory.

-Limitations on portable lasers’ power
+Limitations on handheld lasers’ power

 For more information about the CDRH, see this page.